hackerearthclub/LetUsCode/README.md

 To register for  HEC competition, held once in two weeks, create an issue ! :ok_hand: <br>
 Also, feel free to make pull requests to help each other learn more :thumbsup::thumbsup:<br><br>

-Join us at Gitter room for regular notifications <br>
+Join the Gitter room for regular notifications : <br>
 https://gitter.im/bvphec/Lobby